 Our Process

-Dr Watson conducts systematic skin cancer checks that may entail a full head-to-toe examination using the latest digital image technology.
+Our Skin doctors conduct systematic skin cancer checks that may entail a full head-to-toe examination using the latest digital image technology.

-He will then provide any diagnosis and appropriate treatments and let you know when you need a follow up appointment.
+They will then provide any diagnosis and appropriate treatments and let you know when you need a follow up appointment.

 Skin Cancer Clinic Days